truenas/core-build/README.md

 * Operating System

-  * The build environment must be FreeBSD 11.x (or 11-STABLE) (building on FreeBSD 10 or 12 is not supported at this time).
+  * The build environment must be FreeBSD 12.x (or 12-STABLE)

 ## Make Targets